Hemanthreddiee12/Route-Planner/README.md

 Cheapest Price Path via Public Transport.
-Say goodbye to inefficient bus journeys with this efficient and user-friendly tool.The implementation utilizes a graph-based depiction of the bus network, with vertices representing bus stops and edges illustrating the links between stops.
+Say goodbye to inefficient bus journeys with this efficient and user-friendly tool.The implementation utilizes a graph-based depiction of the bus network, with vertices representing bus stops and edges illustrating the links between stops.
 These vertices contain valuable data on bus categories, distances, and estimated travel times.
 Multiple bus types are accommodated by the application, each distinguished by its unique velocity, fare, and designated route.